 3. Open a terminal and type sudo su (to change to root)

-4. Type fdisk -l and locate the drive/partition you want to use.
+4. Type fdisk -l and locate the drive letter/partition number you want to use.

-5. Type the following commands, replacing sdxx with your actual drive/partition found in step 4:
+5. Type the following commands, replacing sdx# with your actual drive letter/partition number found in step 4;

 mount -o loop -t squashfs /cdrom/casper/filesystem.squashfs /mnt